CarsonRea/academic-kickstart/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
 I am interested in discovering optimal ways of reducing wealth and social inequality domestically.
-I am also interested in finding effective methods of relieving the political tension plaguing and dividing the country, using reason, respect, and compassion.
+I am also interested in finding effective methods of relieving the political tension plaguing and dividing the country using reason, respect, and compassion.
 I am planning to complete a second Bachelor's degree in Industrial and Systems Engineering from the Georgia Institute of Technology upon graduating from Emory University.